Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

 bootstrap from the templates or write a custom one from scratch.
 Additional utilities are provided in the static class `BootstrapTools`.

-A `LatiosWorld` populates itself with a `LatiosInitializationSystemGroup`, a `LatiosSimulationSystemGroup`, and a `LatiosPresentationSystemGroup`.
-It further populates `LatiosInitializationSystemGroup` with necessary framework systems.
+A `LatiosWorld` populates itself with an `InitializationSystemGroup`, a `SimulationSystemGroup`, and a `PresentationSystemGroup`, each with a special `IRateManager`.
+It further populates `InitializationSystemGroup` with necessary framework systems.
 For more details, see [LatiosWorld in detail](LatiosWorld%20in%20Detail.md).

 ## Customizing Features

-Beginning with Latios Framework 0.5, many features come as optional components which can be installed via the three bootstrap interfaces `ICustomBootstrap`, `ICustomBakingBootstrap`, and `ICustomEditorBootstrap`.
+Many features come as optional components which can be installed via the three bootstrap interfaces `ICustomBootstrap`, `ICustomBakingBootstrap`, and `ICustomEditorBootstrap`.
 These installers inject systems into their respective worlds and may also disable existing systems which they intend to replace.

 Installers can be found in the following static classes:

 -   Runtime or Editor World
     -   Latios.CoreBootstrap
+    -   Latios.Transforms.TransformsBootstrap
     -   Latios.Myri.MyriBootstrap
     -   Latios.Kinemation.KinemationBootstrap
 -   Baking World
+    -   Latios.Transforms.Authoring.TransformsBakingBootstrap
-    -   Latios.Psyshock.Authoring.PsyshockConversionBootstrap
+    -   Latios.Psyshock.Authoring.PsyshockBakingBootstrap
-    -   Latios.Kinemation.Authoring.KinemationConversionBootstrap
+    -   Latios.Kinemation.Authoring.KinemationBakingBootstrap

 `ICustomBakingBootstrap` also provides granular control for enabling and disabling Baker types.